High-Flow Nasal Cannula (HFNC): Dysphagia Guidelines

 What has not helped, though, is sharing too brief editorials, such as Singer & Rattanachaiwong (2018).
 These authors spent half the editorial reviewing how people on noninvasive ventilation may not be ready for oral intake because they are very sick, unstable, in respiratory distress/failure, and the team is just trying to prevent the use of invasive intubation for ventilation.
 However, then they made the distinction between NIV (CPAP & BiPAP) versus HFNC where the mouth is available.
 After incorrectly summarizing Leder and colleagues’ (2016) supposed 100% success rate, they made it seem like you could easily start to eat/drink while on HFNC.
 To make matters worse, they started the article claiming that holding off on oral intake is “starving” the patients.
 Singer & Rattanachaiwong referred to a French study that showed “nearly 60% of patients were starved during the first 2 days of treatment” (p 1).
 (The French study cited was Terzi, et al., 2017.)

-What guidelines should we use instead of guilt!?
+What guidelines should we use instead of pressure from the team?

 Many of these researchers come together around the Leder and colleagues’ concept that the presence of HFNC alone does not dictate an NPO status.
 Rather, it is all the factors when considered together in a holistic approach to person-centered care that guides our oral intake decision-making (Leder, et al., 2016; Eng, et al., 2019; Flores, et al., 2019; Coghlan & Skoretz, 2017).